IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-characteristics.md

 ## “→ NoOps” for the Developer

-Providers of Serverless computing strive to **approach** zero operational considerations, often referred to as "NoOps", for the Developer.
+Providers of Serverless computing strive to **approach zero operational considerations**, often referred to as "NoOps", for the Developer.

 ### Provider “implements” Operations

 with the following goals:

-- Maximizing Utilization
+- **Maximizing Utilization**
     - Compute / Memory / Networking

-- Minimizing Compute Costs
+- **Minimizing Compute Costs**
     - Pay-As-You-GO (PAYGO) cost model

-- Guarantees all the "Ops"
+- **Guarantees all the "Ops"**
-    - Performance, Scaling, Multi-region, High Availability (HA), Security, Monitoring, Logging, etc.
+    - Performance, Scaling, Multi-region,
+    - High Availability (HA),
+    - Security, Monitoring, Logging, etc.

+{% hint style="warning" %}
-    - _Varies by Service License Agreements (SLAs)_
+_Your Serverlesss operational savings varies by provider and their Service License Agreements (SLAs)._
+{% endhint %}